Other

 mistaken - and it may or may not be.
 That's really not the

 issue here.
-The issue here is that the SDA Church is free to
+The issue here is that the SDA Church is free

-And, it is also free to hire only those who hold the same views as
+promote.
+And, it is also free to hire only those who hold

-itself - however erroneous you or anyone else might think those
+the same views as itself - however erroneous you or anyone else

-of stealing, for someone like Lee Greer to take money to directly
+dishonest, a form of stealing, for someone like Lee Greer to

-undermine such a clearly stated position of his employer.
+take money to directly undermine such a clearly stated position

-The most honest thing to do would be for him to go and work for an
+of his employer.
+The most honest thing to do would be for

-own.
-As must as I like Greer personally, I certainly
+more in line with his own.
+As must as I like Greer personally,

-in his efforts on this issue - as honest and sincere as he may be.
+support him in his efforts on this issue - as honest and sincere

 Is it unloving to expect to actually get the particular product

-that one has actually paid a great deal of money for? -
+that one has actually paid a great deal of money for? - and to

-and to be just a bit upset when something else entirely is received
+be just a bit upset when something else entirely is received

 instead?